yuval092/robo_chess_latest/docs/03_rl_models.md

 models/pretrained/sac-FetchPickAndPlace-v4.zip
 ```

-This is a publicly available pretrained SAC checkpoint trained on the `FetchPickAndPlace-v4` Gymnasium environment.
-It was trained to pick up a cube from a table and move it to a goal position.
-The policy's MultiInputPolicy expects a 25-dimensional observation.
+This checkpoint is configured as the base model in `configs/training.yaml`.
+The policy's `MultiInputPolicy` expects a 25-dimensional observation.

 ### Why Transfer Works

-`FetchPickAndPlace-v4` teaches the robot to:
-1. Move the gripper to an arbitrary 3D position
-2. Navigate around a table environment
-3. Apply smooth, controlled velocities

-These skills directly generalise to RoboChess movement stages.
-The main challenge is that the pretrained policy assumes it is carrying an object; RoboChess stages involve pure gripper movement (no object to pick up).
-The "Holding Object" trick resolves this.
+RoboChess keeps the `FetchPickAndPlace-v4` observation layout expected by the base policy, but changes the observation contents so the object position equals the gripper position.
+The policy is therefore asked to solve a gripper-to-goal movement problem with the same input shape it was trained with.

 ---